Information on what is covered by Goldsmiths insurance and what isn't.

-If you are on a study or work abroad placement as part of your degree you will be covered by Goldsmiths insurance.
+If you are enrolled as a student for the entirety of your placement abroad, you will be covered by Goldsmiths insurance.

 The terms of this cover include medical expenses, repatriation, emergency travel expenses, baggage insurance, cancellation curtailment replacement rearrangement, change of itinerary, evacuation, legal expenses, and personal liability.

 You will have access to a 24-hour medical and security assistance helpline should you need to access this cover.

 You will need to complete a risk assessment to be insured, and the Goldsmiths insurance team will issue you with the relevant insurance documents.

 Please keep the policy number with you at all times during your time away, and share it with friends and family.
 More information can be found on the Goldsmiths travel insurance page.